Hematite In Oil Drilling Applications

 Hematite is a mineral used in the oil extraction industry as a component in drilling fluids.
 Drilling fluids are oftentimes water- or oil-based and the addition of hematite - which like manganese oxides and barite - contribute to an increasing density in the fluid.

 This is particularly useful as the primary functions of drilling fluid are to maintain hydrostatic pressure at the drill site (to prevent formation fluids entering the bore), to carry out drill cuttings and to keep the drill bit cool and relatively contaminant-free during the drilling process.
 Drilling fluids prevent blowouts.
+Furthermore, drilling fluids can be thought of as acting as lubricants for certain phases of the drilling process.

 Drilling fluids are essential in petrochemical exploration as they enable efficient drilling to the target depths to reach the oil and/or gas deposit.
 Modern oil extraction would be almost impossible without drilling fluids(2).
 During drilling, five key factors are measured in the mud to ensure ongoing success: rheology, density, fluid loss, solids content and chemical properties.
 Hematite, as a weighting agent, is primarily concerned with density and solids content; as well as rheology.